Press-One/bistrot/README.md

     --account  PRESS.one account                 [STRING  / REQUIRED]
-    --from     From token symbol                 [STRING  / REQUIRED] --to       To token symbol                   [STRING  / REQUIRED] --amount   Number like xx.xxxx               [NUMBER  / REQUIRED] --dryrun   Evaluate a swap without executing [WITH  OR  WITHOUT ] --slippage Percentage of slippage            [NUMBER  / OPTIONAL] --keystore Path to the keystore JSON file    [STRING  / OPTIONAL] --password Use to decrypt the keystore       [STRING  / OPTIONAL] --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] --email    Email for notification            [STRING  / OPTIONAL] --memo     Comment to this transaction       [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
+    --from     From token symbol                 [STRING  / REQUIRED] --amount   Number like xx.xxxx of FROM-TOKEN [NUMBER  / REQUIRED] --to       To token symbol                   [STRING  / REQUIRED] --slippage Percentage of slippage            [NUMBER  / OPTIONAL] --keystore Path to the keystore JSON file    [STRING  / OPTIONAL] --password Use to decrypt the keystore       [STRING  / OPTIONAL] --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] --email    Email for notification            [STRING  / OPTIONAL] --memo     Comment to this transaction       [STRING  / OPTIONAL] --dryrun   Evaluate a swap without executing [WITH  OR  WITHOUT ] ┌---------------------------------------------------------------┐
     | 0.
 Use `swappool` to get all pools that available to swap.    |
     | 1.
 Default `slippage` is `5`, which means a 5% slippage.      |